Classes

 In partnership with Branford Parks and Rec

-Location: Joe Trapasso Community House, 46 Church Street, Branford, CT 06405
+Location: Joe Trapasso Community House, 46 Church Street, Branford, CT 06405, Fitness Room, Second Floor

 Instructor: Chelsea Dacey

-This engaging music and movement class nurtures children's gross and fine motor skills, language, and social development.
-Through activities like dancing with scarves and ribbons, shaker eggs, solfège bells, and rhythmic movement, children will thrive in a supportive environment!
+This engaging music and movement class nurtures gross and fine motor skills, language development, confidence, and social interaction.
+Through activities like dancing with scarves and ribbons, shaker eggs, solfège bells, simple choreography, and rhythmic movement, children explore creativity and coordination in a warm, supportive environment.
+Note: This is a non-performance based class.

 In partnership with Branford Parks and Rec